Lead Exposure Elimination Project: History

 LEEP was founded in 2020 by Lucia Coulter, a British physician and former NHS doctor, and Jack Rafferty, a former NGO executive.
 The organization was incubated by Charity Entrepreneurship, which supported LEEP in its first year with a US$60,000 grant.

 Among LEEP's first projects was a study of the incidence of lead in paint brands in Malawi.
 Conducted in partnership with Malawi's Bureau of Standards, the study found that 53% of sampled paints had dangerous levels of lead.
 After its paint study, LEEP partnered with the Malawian government to craft regulations against lead paint, offering technical support to manufacturers to find alternative formulas.
 A follow up paint study conducted in 2023 found that the share of lead contaminated paint samples in Malawi fell to 33%.

 LEEP has replicated its "playbook" of testing, regulation, and enforcement in several other countries.
 In 2022, LEEP supported a study of lead paint in the cities of Gaborone, Botswana, and Harare, Zimbabwe, in collaboration with researchers at the Faculty of Medicine and Health Sciences of the University of Zimbabwe.
 Results found that over 70% of sampled paints had lead levels above the regulatory limit.

-LEEP has also conducted research and advocacy in Pakistan, where 70% of children have blood lead levels exceeding 5 micrograms per liter, the World Health Organization guideline for when it is worthwhile identifying and terminating sources of lead exposure.
+LEEP has also conducted research and advocacy in Pakistan, where 70% of children have blood lead levels exceeding 5 micrograms per deciliter, the World Health Organization guideline for when it is worthwhile identifying and terminating sources of lead exposure.
 In their initial survey, LEEP found that 40% of sampled paints had lead levels above the legal limit in Pakistan, suggesting poor enforcement of existing rules.
 In response, LEEP worked with the Pakistani government and local paint manufacturers to improve enforcement of regulations against lead adulteration.
 Within four months, ten paint manufacturers, five of them among the most popular paint brands in Pakistan, agreed to switch to lead-free formulations.